Certificate in Civic Leadership

 |Civic Leadership Portfolio 1|

 |Total Credit Hours||12|

 Footnotes and Additional Information

-Portfolio must be submitted by the last day of the semester in which the student completes UNIV 403.
+The submission of the Portfolio is required by the end of the semester in which the student is graduating.
 The Portfolio must include work samples completed for the certificate and a reflection essay that addresses how these experiences contributed to civic leadership development.

 |BUSI 310||LEADING PEOPLE IN ORGANIZATIONS||3|

 |ENGI 320 / CEVE 320||ETHICS AND ENGINEERING LEADERSHIP||3|

 |LEAD 260 / POLI 260||ADVOCATING FOR IDEAS TO CHANGE THE WORLD||3|

 |LEAD 301 / HUMA 312||HISTORICAL AND INTELLECTUAL FOUNDATIONS OF LEADERSHIP||3|